 Prospective investors who wish to open an individual Securities Account with CDP directly must submit their application online through CDP's website at https://investors.sgx.com.
-The processing time for the application of a new CDP account will take within two business days, if your application is in order and if no further information is required from CDP.
+The processing time for the application of a new CDP account with direct crediting service will take within two business days, if your application is in order and if no further information is required from CDP.

-Further details can be obtained from CDP's website at https://www.sgx.com/securities/retail-investor.
+Further details can be obtained from CDP's website as stated above.
 Prospective investors can also call CDP's hotline at +65 6535 7511 on Mondays to Fridays from 8.30 a.m. to 5.00 p.m. and on Saturdays from 8.30 a.m. to 12.00 noon.